-The Internal Workflow of E-Business Suite Concurrent Manager Process
+The Internal Workflow of an E-Business Suite Concurrent Manager Process

-- There are multiple types of concurrent managers in eBS – internal manager, conflict resolution manager, workflow agent listener service, standard manager, etc. Their roles are different and in this post I'll discuss only managers that pick up scheduled concurrent requests from the "queue" and execute them - or specifically all managers that have type of "Concurrent Manager" set in Concurrent managers' definition form.
-Typical examples of these managers are "Standard Manager", "Inventory Manager” and probably your own custom concurrent managers created for processing specific types of concurrent requests.
+- There are multiple types of concurrent managers in EBS - internal manager, conflict resolution manager, workflow agent listener service, standard manager, etc. Their roles are different, and in this post, I'll discuss only managers that pick up scheduled concurrent requests from the "queue" and execute them - or specifically all managers that have a type of "Concurrent Manager" set in Concurrent managers' definition form.
+Typical examples of these managers are "Standard Manager", "Inventory Manager", and probably your own custom concurrent managers created for processing specific types of concurrent requests.

 - This is where the story begins.
 There is no EXIT state in the diagram as the managers normally process requests in an infinite loop.
 Obviously, there is a way for a concurrent manager process to receive the command to quit when the managers need to be shut down, but that's not included here for simplicity.

 - Internal Concurrent Manager (ICM) requests the Service Manager (FNDSM) to start up the Concurrent Manager process.
-For the Standard Manager processes the binary executable FNDLIBR is started, for the Inventory Manager it's INVLIBR, and there are others too.
+For the Standard Manager processes, the binary executable FNDLIBR is started.
+For the Inventory Manager, it's INVLIBR.
+There are others too.

 - The manager process connects to the database and reads the settings (e.g profile options, sleep seconds, cache size).

 - The concurrent manager process collects information from the database to build the SQL for querying the FND_CONCURRENT_REQUESTS table.
-The query will be used every time the manager process will look for scheduled concurrent requests.
-This is the only time the manager process reads the Specialization Rules (which programs it is allowed to execute and which not) from the database.
-Keep in mind, if the specialization rules are changed while the managers are running, they are bounced without warning as that is the only way to update the specialization rules cached by the manager process.
+The query will be used every time the manager process looks for scheduled concurrent requests.
+This is the only time the manager process reads the Specialization Rules (which programs it is allowed to execute) from the database.
+Keep in mind that if the specialization rules are changed while the managers are running, they are bounced without warning as that is the only way to update the specialization rules cached by the manager process.

 - The SQL (from step 4) is executed to collect information about pending concurrent requests from FND_CONCURRENT_REQUESTS table.